Contact structures and Beltrami fields on the torus and the sphere

 \begin{re} We observe that the sets $C_+$ and $C_-$ were already used in~\cite{duf} to measure the ``distance'' in homotopy classes between two vector fields $V$ and $W$.
 In particular,~\cite[Lemma 19]{duf} shows that if either $C_+$ or $C_-$ is empty, then $V$ and $W$ are homotopic (through nonvanishing fields).
 However, we do not use this result in our proof, which consists in finding an explicit contact homotopy between the associated contact forms (notice that the homotopy in~\cite{duf} is not necessarily of contact type). \end{re}

 \begin{pr} On a Riemannian $3$-manifold $(M,g)$, let $V$ and $W$ be nonvanishing curl eigenfields with the same eigenvalue $\lambda\neq 0$.
-Then, if either $C_+$ or $C_{-}$ is empty, the induced contact structures are contact homotopic.
-Moreover, there exists a positive constant $c_0$ that only depends on $V$ and $W$ (see Equation~\eqref{eq.c0} below), such that the contact structure associated with the nonvanishing curl eigenfield $V + cW$ is contact homotopic to the one induced by $V$ provided that $|c|<c_0$. \end{pr}
+Then: $(i)$ if either $C_+$ or $C_{-}$ is empty, the induced contact structures are contact homotopic; $(ii)$ there exists a positive constant $c_0$ that only depends on $V$ and $W$, such that the contact structure associated with the nonvanishing curl eigenfield $V + cW$ is contact homotopic to the one induced by $V$ provided that $|c|<c_0$. \end{pr}

 \begin{proof} We first assume that $C_{-}= \emptyset$.
 Let $\alpha$ and $\beta$ be the (nonvanishing) $1$-forms dual to $V$ and $W$, respectively.
 They satisfy the equations $\ast \dif\alpha=\lambda \alpha$ and $\ast \dif\beta=\lambda \beta$.
 Now consider the homotopy $\alpha_t:=t\alpha + (1-t)\beta$, $t\in [0,1]$, given by the linear interpolation between these 1-forms.
 It is straightforward to compute explicitly the $3$-form $\alpha_t \wedge \dif \alpha_t$: